Brain hemorrhage: Causes, symptoms, and treatments

 People with high blood pressure need to keep a close eye on their numbers.
 High blood pressure is the leading cause of stroke, and in many instances, it can be avoided.

 It is also important to avoid smoking.
 Cigarette smoking is a major stroke risk factor.
 The nicotine and carbon dioxide involved cause damage to the cardiovascular system.
-Women who smoke and use birth controlincrease their stroke risk.
+There is a higher risk of a stroke among women who smoke and use birth control.

 People with diabetes need to make sure that they keep their blood sugar levels under control.
 Many people with diabetes also have high blood pressure and cholesterol and are overweight, which are all stroke risk factors.